 - Debbie Schepens - Director, Human Resources

-- Marc Ralsky - Director, Community and Donor Development
+- Marc Ralsky - Director, Community & Donor Development

 - Dave Wilson - Director, Shelter Health & Wellness